freedom93/easy-gcd/README.md

 # easyGCD
-## A tool for primary coders who want to coding  for first time.
+## A tool for primary coders who want to learn coding  for first time.